William Grenville, 1st Baron Grenville: Background

 Grenville was the son of the Whig Prime Minister George Grenville.
 His mother, Elizabeth, was the daughter of the Tory statesman Sir William Wyndham, 3rd Baronet.
 He had two elder brothers: Thomas and George.
 He was thus uncle to the 1st Duke of Buckingham and Chandos.

 He was also related to the Pitt family by marriage since William Pitt, 1st Earl of Chatham, had married his father's sister Hester.
 The younger Grenville was thus the first cousin of William Pitt the Younger.

 Grenville was educated at Eton College; Christ Church, Oxford; and Lincoln's Inn.

+Grenville was the maternal great-grandson of Charles Seymour, 6th Duke of Somerset and therefore a descendant of Lady Katherine Grey, a great-granddaughter of Henry VII and Elizabeth of York.

 Political career

 Grenville entered the House of Commons in February 1782 as member for the borough of Buckingham.
 He soon became a close ally of the prime minister, his cousin William Pitt the Younger.
 In September, he became secretary to the Lord Lieutenant of Ireland, who was his brother George.
 He left the House the following year and served in the government as Paymaster of the Forces from 1784 to 1789.
-In 1789, he served briefly as Speaker of the House of Commons before he entered the cabinet as Home Secretary and resigned his other posts.
+In September 1784 his cousin, William Pitt the Younger, informed Grenville that the King had asked him pointedly when he would he return from his Continental tour?
+Pitt replied in six weeks, and therefore six weeks later George III asked Pitt, once more to become First Minister.
+This time he agreed.
+When in office Pitt drew Grenville closer giving him a position and experience at debating for the administration in the Commons.
+After a number of years learning his craft, and being used by Pitt in diplomatic missions abroad, Pitt planned for Grenville to replace Lord Spencer as Home Secretary but the King's illness halted any movement.
+Now Pitt was concerned about his tenure as Minister, but the unexpected death of the House of Commons Speaker, Charles Wolfran Cornwall, meant that Grenville could be elected as Cornwall's replacement.
+In the Speaker's chair Grenville would be a support to Pitt, who was attempting to stall legal proceedings for a Regency as long as he could.
+This was in the hope that the King would recover.
+Grenville therefore served briefly as Speaker of the House of Commons before he entered the cabinet as Home Secretary, in place of Lord Spencer and resigned his other posts.
 He became Leader of the House of Lords when he was raised to the peerage the next year as Baron Grenville, of Wotton under Bernewood in the County of Buckingham.